linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 #### About This PC

 1. On the homepage of Control Center, click ![system_info_normal](icon/system_info_normal.svg).
-2. Under **System Information**, you can view:
+2. Under **About This PC**, you can view system version, autohrization and hardware information.
- - System version, 64 bit/32 bit type, kernel version;
- - Hardware info: CPU, processor, motherboard, memory, disk, etc.

 3. If the system has not been activated, click **Activate** to activate the system.

 #### Edition License